mopamopa/Platooning/README.md

 10.08.18

 The repository contains datasets of vehicle platooning scenarios to be investigated via machine learning [1].

+A presentation introduces the problem with some examples.

 Two simulation environments are used: 1. differential equations of [2] and 2. plexe.

-A presentation is present to introduce the problem and some examples.
+1. is for string stability of the platoon.
+2. deals with collision prediction.
 Code of 1. is reported in the repository, for 2. please refer to plexe.car2x.org/.

 Do not hesitate to contact me: maurizio.mongelli@ieiit.cnr.it.